My Experience With Uvulitis (Not Fun)

 The uvula is the bit of tissue that hangs down in the back of your throat.
 A swollen uvula is very uncomfortable and can cause anxiety.
 Even if it is not blocking the airway significantly, it may feel like it is, or that it is about to swell more.

-Read on to learn more about uvulitis and my personal experience with swollen uvula.
+Read on to learn more about uvulitis and my personal experience with this condition.

 Last year my friend posted about her swollen uvula on Facebook.
 I posted back, "Shouldn't you be talking to your gynecologist about that?"
 I am funny like that.
 It was easy to be funny since I wasn't the one dealing with it.
 That changed today.